alapg09/ESP/Mine_Escape/Program Files/README.md

 A compile.bat file is provided for easy compilation and running of the program.

 How to Run
-> Make sure all files are in the same directory and you are in that directory.
+> Make sure all files are in the same directory and you are in the "Progam Files" directory.
+If not, use the command cd '.\Program Files\' to go to the directory
 > Run compile.bat using the command :
 .\compile.bat
 to compile and start the game.